SamScherf/.config/README.md

 # Sam's Linux Config Files

-## Dependencies

-- nodejs

-## Neovim
+## Usage

-For neovim to work properly, we will need to install various plugins.
-The first of which is the plugin manager itself: [vimplug](https://github.com/junegunn/vim-plug)
+Firstly, instead of "startx", one should use the alias "start".